gamesbook/protograf/docs/source/additional_commands.rst

 Caching
 -------

-Caching is the process of storing a copy of something - usually a file or data, so that it does not have to be retrieved again.
+*Caching* is the process of storing a copy of something |dash| usually a file, an image or some other kind of data |dash| so that it does not have to be retrieved again.
+This is useful when accessing resources from the internet, as it saves time and bandwidth.

-In the case of BoardGameGeek data, copies of the game data and images are stored under your user directory on your local machine (or whereever you are running :doc:`protograf <index>`).
+In the case of BoardGameGeek data, copies of the game data and images are stored under your user directory on your local machine (or where ever you are running :doc:`protograf <index>`).

 The directory is called ``.protograf`` and will have a ``bgg`` subdirectory